GNOME/gi-docgen/docs/project-configuration.rst

  - unions

-The ``object`` key is always an array of dictionaries; each element in the array has a ``name`` key, used to match it.
-Each element can also have the following
+The ``object`` key is always an array of dictionaries; each element in the array can have a ``name`` key, used to match the object name exactly; or a ``pattern`` key, which uses a regular expression to match the object name.

-keys:
+Each element can also have the following keys:

  - ``property``
  - ``signal``